 BDC GOOGLE SHEETS

-Also included are the following Preferred Stocks and Baby Bonds:
+Also included are the Investment Grade (“IG”) Notes, Preferred Stocks, and Baby Bonds for:

 Please allow up to 24 hours (on weekends and holidays) to receive

 information to access all reports or links.
-E-mail me directly if
+E-mail us directly if

 you have questions: firstname.lastname@example.org

-- Currently there are various worksheets as shown below including Suggested BDC Portfolios,
+- There are various worksheets as shown below including Suggested BDC Portfolios,

 BDC Ranking Tiers and Baby Bonds.
 BDC pricing can be volatile and Google Sheets

-tracks real-time changes to pricing compared to my price targets so that investors can
+tracks real-time changes to pricing compared to price targets so that investors can

 make quick decisions.